automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-With this established on both sides of a Bonjour connection, once a sync process is initiated, the functions send messages back and forth until a sync is complete.
+With this pattern established on both sides of a Bonjour connection, once a sync process is initiated, the functions send messages back and forth until a sync is complete.
-The timer, provided from the sync coordinator, is only needed to drive sync messages when changes have occurred locally.
+The timer, provided from the sync coordinator, is only needed to start to drive sync messages when changes have occurred locally.

 > Note: The messages that contain changes to sync generated by Automerge are _not_ guaranteed to have all the updates needed within a single round trip.
 The underlying mechanism optimizes for sharing the state of heads initially, resulting in a small initial message, followed by sets of changes from either side.
 The full sync process is iterative, which allows for efficient sync even when the two peers may be concurrently syncing with other, unseen or unknown, peers.

-The timer frequency in MeetingNotes is set intentionally low to drive sync updates frequently enough to appear to "sync with each keystoke" for the purpose of showing interactively visible collaboration possibilities.
+The timer frequency in MeetingNotes is intentionally set to a short value to drive sync updates frequently enough to appear to "sync with each keystroke" to show off interactively collaboration.
 Your own app may not need, or want, to drive a network sync this frequently.